catherinedparnell/envs-media-project/README.md

 ![Logo](https://user-images.githubusercontent.com/56173614/120265697-8811ef80-c26e-11eb-9d4f-e129d37d0750.png)
-Media project focused on increasing awareness about ocean pollution.
+OceanUS is a media project with the purpose of increasing awareness about ocean plastic pollution.
+By illuminating the impacts of plastic on sea turtles and human health in particular, the site aims to build recognition of ocean plastic pollution as an important environmental problem.
 The site is deployed to this [link](https://affectionate-bohr-df8be6.netlify.app/).

 ## Designs
 ### Figma
+Designs for the project were created using Figma.
+This included the stylization of the website's story flows and pages and the creation of custom SVGs to depict animals, people, and other graphics.
 Check out the project's Figma [here](https://www.figma.com/file/H9cc0642iE5lUzLiup6LrR/Website?node-id=149%3A192).

 Here are some relevant screenshots:
 <img width="1440" alt="Screen Shot 2021-06-02 at 12 57 47 AM" src="https://user-images.githubusercontent.com/56173614/120426412-0d180a00-c33e-11eb-8dcc-d3413cf23c11.png">